jockbert/monkey_test/DOCUMENTATION.md

     }

     fn shrinker(&self) -> BoxShrink<u32> {
-        shrink::int()
+        shrinks::int()
-        // Use shrink::none() for not providing any shrinking.
+        // Use shrinks::none() for not providing any shrinking.
     }
 }